elliot-gh/Discord-Bot-Parent/README.md

 4) `yarn run build`

 5) `yarn run start` to start the bot.
-If this is your first time or adding new commands, you must run `yarn run startAndRegister` to register these commands with the guild.
+If this is your first time or adding new commands, you must run `yarn run startAndRegister` to register these commands.
 Try not to use this on every start - there is a cap on how many slash commands you can register a day.

 ## TODO